South San Antonio High School

-South San Antonio High School is a public high school located in the city of San Antonio, Texas, United States and classified as a 6A school by the UIL.
+South San Antonio High School is a public high school located in the city of San Antonio, Texas, United States and classified as a 5A school by the UIL.
 It is a part of the South San Antonio Independent School District located in southwest Bexar County.
 South San Antonio High School opened in a new building on August 26, 2013.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "C" by the Texas Education Agency.